edthorman/mirantis/docs/configuration-file.md

 - `imageRepo` - Which image repository we should use for DTR installation (default `docker.io/docker`)
 - `installFlags` - Custom installation flags for DTR installation.
 You can get a list of supported installation options for a specific DTR version by running the installer container with `docker run -t -i --rm docker/dtr:2.8.1 install --help`. (optional)

-    **Note**: `launchpad` will inherit UCP flags which are needed by DTR to perform installation, joining and removal of nodes.
+    **Note**: `launchpad` will inherit the UCP flags which are needed by DTR to perform installation, joining and removal of nodes.
 There's no need to include the following install flags in the `installFlags` section of `dtr`:
     - `--ucp-username` (inherited from UCP's `--admin-username` flag)
     - `--ucp-password` (inherited from UCP's `--admin-password` flag)
     - `--ucp-url` (inherited from UCP's `--san` flag or intelligently selected based on other configuration variables)